Raven logo

 A clean export is useful.
 It is still a copy made at one moment.
 A Markdown-first notes app keeps the working notes portable while you use them.

-No. The same plain-file setup helps with backups, grep, text editors, and long-term portability.
-Claude access is one benefit of keeping notes in normal files.
+The same plain-file setup helps with backups, grep, text editors, and long-term portability.
+AI access is one benefit of keeping notes in normal files.